Manuscript Format and Common Writing Errors

 If you're tempted to write "close proximity" look up the meaning of "proximity."

 "Return back" is redundant.
 Use "return" or "go back" but don't try to get them both into the sentence.

 Hyphenate compound modifiers, but "ly" adverbs don't take hyphens.

 Here's a good example from Dan Brown's ANGELS & DEMONS.
 "After parking the cart on the wide lawn directly behind St. Peter’s Basilica, the guard escorted Langdon and Vittoria up a stone escarpment to a marble plaza off the back of the basilica."
-(He uses the old-fashioned technique of last name for male and first name for female, but the gerund usage is correct.
+(He uses the old-fashioned--most would say sexist--technique of last name for male and first name for female, but the gerund usage is correct.
 A less careful writer would have skipped the "after.")
 Why permanent magnets weren't at least considered and rejected for the antimatter housing is another question, but the book was so good I was willing to forgive.